Kondo phase diagram of quark matter: Formalism

 In the numerical calculation, we adopt the three dimensional momentum cutoff because the Lorentz symmetry is violated at finite density.
-We use the parameter values from the usual Nambu--Jona-Lasinio (NJL) model for $N_{f}=2$: $G_{c}=(9/2) 2.0/\Lambda^{2}$ and $\Lambda=0.65$ GeV.
-They are determined by reproducing the quark condensate and the pion decay constant in vacuum~\cite{Klevansky:1992qe,Hatsuda:1994pi}.
+We use the parameter values from the usual Nambu--Jona-Lasinio (NJL) model for $N_{f}=2$: $G_{c}=(9/2) \cdot 2.0/\Lambda^{2}$ and $\Lambda=0.65$ GeV.
+They are determined so as to reproduce the quark condensate and the pion decay constant in vacuum~\cite{Klevansky:1992qe,Hatsuda:1994pi}.
+We assume that the interaction between a light quark and a heavy quark has the same strength of the coupling.